Durrow Abbey: Current status

 In December 2016 the Arts for Peace Foundation sued the Office of Public Works for breach of contract alleging a lack of maintenance at Durrow Abbey House.
 The charity had not used the house since 2013 because of this dispute over repairs.
 In 2015 Minister of State at the Department of Public Expenditure and Reform Simon Harris stated the lease included an obligation on the tenant to insure and keep the house in good repair and that the charity had not commenced works on the property in line with their stated objective.

 On 4 December 2018, John McGuinness, Chair of the Committee on Finance, Public Expenditure and Reform, said meetings were held with the OPW and officials with plans to surrender the lease of Durrow Abbey back to the State for a figure of €600,000.

 On 31 December 2018, the abbey house was the venue for a New Year's Eve rave.
 The rave was organised across six stages with an attendance of approximately 900 people.
 Elizabeth Garrahy, the director of the Arts for Peace Foundation, said it was a private event not run by the foundation and that the organisers of the rave worked in the grounds of the abbey for two weeks free of charge in exchange for using the property.
 A second rave was organised through social media to be held in March 2019 but did not proceed "because of the fuss that was made" locally about the New Year's Eve rave, according to the lessee.

-In May 2021, Fianna Fail TD Barry Cowen issued a press release stating the Office of Public Works had repossessed Durrow Abbey house.
+In May 2021, Fianna Fáil TD Barry Cowen issued a press release stating the Office of Public Works had repossessed Durrow Abbey house.
 He said the OPW were on "sound legal ground" based on the lease agreements not being honoured by the Arts for Peace Foundation.
-The founder of the charity called Gardai to the premises on Wednesday May 19 alleging the OPW had trespassed on the property.
+The founder of the charity called Gardaí to the premises on Wednesday May 19 alleging the OPW had trespassed on the property.
 A Garda spokesperson stated Gardai had attended the premises but no offences were disclosed.